Traits and Characteristics

 Ready to see what dogs fit you best?
 Take our short quiz to find out!

 Friendliness to Strangers

 Ease of Training

 Few breeds so richly deserve their popularity as does the Labrador Retriever.
-When trained, the breed is obedient and amiable, and tolerates the antics of children, other dogs, and other pets.
+When trained, the breed is obedient and amiable and tolerates the antics of children, other dogs, and other pets.
 The Lab is a calm house dog, playful yard dog, and intense field dog, all on the same day.
-Labs are eager to please, enjoyslearning, and excel in obedience.
+Labs are eager to please, enjoys learning, and excel in obedience.
 It is a powerful breed that loves to swim and retrieve.
-Labradors needs daily physical and mental challenges to keep occupied.
+Labradors need daily physical and mental challenges to keep occupied.
 A bored Lab can get into trouble!
 The Labrador’s hunting instinct can drive a dog to roam, so training and a safe yard are needed.

 - Major concerns: CHD, elbow dysplasia, OCD, obesity, patellar luxation

 - Minor concerns: cataract, CPRA, hot spots, retinal dysplasia, hypothyroidism